Jacobean debate on the Union: Union in Parliament

+Ireland

+The Kingdom of Ireland figured closely in the Scottish imagination, being notionally in equal union with England, as Scotland now was, but in practice a dependency with a governor sent from London.
+Fears of this happening to Scotland were shared by both Unionists (for whom union would give Scotland a voice in Westminster which could not be ignored) and anti-unionists (for whom union amounted to annexation to England).
+Nonetheless, no proposal was floated at this time for Ireland to join the union.
+Even when Union was brought in in 1707, it took another ninety years for Ireland to be incorporated.

 Britain

 Britain as a toponym had by now largely replaced Albion in literary use.
 But its association with the "Brutus myth" could also make it seem loaded.
 Sandys protested in Parliament against the royal title change, to "King of Great Britain".
 An argument brought up was on precedence: a "new" kingdom of Britain would lose its position among (European) kingdoms.

 Anthony Weldon, with animus against James, later mocked "Britain" as a barbarous Scottish invention.
 The long descriptive poem Poly-Olbion by Michael Drayton was belated in terms of its contribution to the union debate, but is now seen as engaging in British and Saxon history at a local level.
 The plantation of Ulster was recognised at the time as conforming to the imperial British model.

 Imperial title

 Sir William Maurice proposed in the Commons in 1604, and again in 1606, that James should adopt the title "Emperor of Great Britain", an unpopular idea.

 James was hailed by some as successor to Constantine, Roman Emperor identified as "British".
 The imperial idea had been exploited by Elizabeth I, and was available to James, as in the apocalyptic concept of Last Roman Emperor; but John Foxe equated the Christian Emperor with Constantine the Great.
 James's own project has been called an "imperial vision of godly monarchy".